Change.

 Today teams are often virtual – with people at different locations or working from home through your digital workplace software.
 Bringing everyone together for team-building events can really help maintain the positive momentum of the Commitment phase.

 Posting about the event on the team intranet is an easy way to communicate the details.
-But if you use a tool like Communifire, everyone can also discuss the event right there on the event page, share tips and experiences in the comments, and even upload photos and videos to document their fun.
+But if you use a tool like Axero, everyone can also discuss the event right there on the event page, share tips and experiences in the comments, and even upload photos and videos to document their fun.

 Successful change management requires communication.